 The CICS Web support is a CICS-provided facility for supporting Web browsers.
-See the CICS Internet Guide
+See theConfiguring CICS web support components in the Internet Guide

 IBM WebSphere

 The IBM WebSphere Application Server for z/OS is an MVS application that supports Web browsers and routes their requests into CICS.